NeLLi-team/gvclass/README.md

 Release notes are maintained on the
 [GitHub Releases page](https://github.com/NeLLi-team/gvclass/releases).
-The latest software release is `v1.6.0`; the compatible database/runtime resource bundle remains `v1.5.0`.
-This release fixes container command lookup and runtime permissions so Snakemake can call `gvclass` directly inside the Apptainer/Singularity image.
+The latest software release is `v1.6.1`; the compatible database/runtime resource bundle is `v1.6.0` (Zenodo DOI `10.5281/zenodo.20479524`).
+This release fixes lineage-constrained taxonomy consensus and uses the harmonized database labels by default.

 ## Advanced Usage